SebastianSalasDCI/Exercise_express/README.md

 	These titles can be obtained by using the function `Object.Keys(data[0])`
  10. Then we do something similar with the `tbody_content`

 ## Part 3.
 Back End
+For the back end, you should create some functions in the `api.js` file that is in the routes folder.

+ 1. First create a `router.post()` function to obtain the post data from the form in the html.
+The url will be `'/post'`.
+Inside this function get the desired fields and from the form using the `req.body` object.
+ 2. With the information from the form, use the push function from the data base lowdb to save the new data.  more info [lowdb](https://github.com/typicode/lowdb)
+ 3. Finally use `res.redirect('/')` to show again the index page.
+ 4. Now to delete the data from the data base create a different `router.post()` function.
+Here the url will be `'/delete'`.
+ 5. Inside this function get the id from the post data using the `req.body` object.
+ 6. now using the remove function from the data base delete the desired item that has the same id as the one obtained.
+More info on the delete is in [lowdb](https://github.com/typicode/lowdb)
+ 7. Remember that the type of the Id should be the same as in the data base.
+If in the data base your Ids are integers then you will have to convert first the id obtained by post before using the delete function.

 > Written with [StackEdit](https://stackedit.io/).